 Customers simply tick the checkbox next to the products they'd like to add to their experience box and add them to cart all at once.
 They can also select product variations using a dropdown menu.
 The best part about this sort of upselling and cross-selling strategy is that it's not too pushy.

-Related: If you’re looking to sell build your own products, check out our in-depth tutorial.
+Related: If you’re looking to sell and build your own products, check out our in-depth tutorial.

-How to upsell products and encourage customers to buy more
+The top WooCommerce upsell plugins to encourage customers to buy more

 Store owners often take a pushy, aggressive approach which drives prospective customers away.
 The key to effective upselling and cross-selling is to do it subtly.
 Here, we’ll share some WordPress plugins that you can use to set up WooCommerce upsell and cross-sell strategies the right way.